JorjaFox/website/content/_posts-old-blog/2009-07-17-is-jorja-back-on-csi.md

     - 'Jorja Fox'
 ---

 <del datetime="2009-07-21T17:37:41+00:00">It's starting to look that way.
-Naturally I'm in the woods, camping, but as soon as I get details, I'll post.</del> <strong>This topic is closed.
+Naturally I'm in the woods, camping, but as soon as I get details, I'll post.</del> **This topic is closed.
 Please see <a href="https://jorjafox.net/blog/its-true-jorja-returns-to-csi/" rel="nofollow">It's True!
-Jorja returns to CSI!</a></strong>
+Jorja returns to CSI!</a>**